lualparedes/frontend-methodology/README.md

 styles.scss            # works as a table of contents too
 ```

-### General criteria to choose where to put partials
+### General criteria to choose where to put code

 - You can also include bare tags outside ```_setter.scss``` as long as they're within the ```base/``` or the ```utils/``` folder
 - Think about the semantic meaning of the selector (according to its function within the UI system)
+- If there are atoms/molecules that are only "instanced" within a single kind of molecules/organisms, you might place them alongside their common parent to avoid wasting time jumping through different files

 ---